achingono/achingono.github.io/src/content/post/automating-notifications-in-azure-devops-using-power-automate/index.md

         ![Action: Send an HTTP request to Azure DevOps](mention-assigned.png)

-    This mentioned the assigned user in a comment on the work item, which will trigger an email message.
+    This mentions the assigned user in a comment on the work item, which will trigger an email message.

 1. In the **Closed** case, I checked the `HasArtifactLinks` variable to determine if commits were linked to the work item.
 If the variable was false, I sent a message to the assigned user requesting a linked commit: